 Yin Yoga is a quieter and gentle practice, but not necessarily an easy yoga practice.
 Yin yoga works deeply into our body by placing an emphasis on holding each posture for a long duration with the muscles relaxed.
 As opposed to dynamic practices such as Ashtanga, Vinyasa, and Power Yoga, which work hard on the muscular level, Yin Yoga targets the deep fascia and connective tissues surrounding the joints rather than the muscles themselves.
 Through muscular relaxation, Yin Yoga stretches these tissues gently, helping to create more space between the joints and thereby improve joint mobility while cultivating flexibility in a safe and effective manner.
 Yin Yoga works the area from the navel to the knees, but the principles of Yin Yoga can be applied to all areas of the body.
-Energetically, yin yoga improves the energy flow, enhancing the flow of chi in the organs.
+On an energetic level, Yin Yoga improves the energy flow and enhances the flow of qi in the organs.

 Yin Yoga is based upon Taoist Yoga as practiced in China.
 Yin Yoga as we know it today was founded in the 1970s by martial arts expert and Taoist yoga teacher Paulie Zink.
 Yin style yoga has become popular due in large part to the widespread teaching activities of Yin Yoga teachers and developers Paul Grilley, Sarah Powers and Bernie Clark.